Marlin-DE200/Marlin-DiscoEasy200/README.md

 Because the number of options is multiplicative, adding these options to automated builds would produce an unreasonable number of options.
+(For the 3 languages plus no-lcd, we already produce 80 builds.)

 However a build workflow is available on Github to build any option and you can then download the firmware Hex file from the Github Actions artifacts list.
 If you need help with this please open a Github issue.

+The stock Dagoma firmware was based on the beta version of Marlin available when the DiscoVery was first launched (v1.1.0 RC6), with substantial bespoke functionality added to support the Dagoma hardware functions.

-These builds are based on Marlin v2 and some of the more advanced functionality available in V2 is enabled providing more capabilities than the stock Dagoma firmware (that was based on the beta version of Marlin v1 available when the first DiscoVery was announced).
+The builds in this repo are based on the very latest Marlin v2, allowing some of the more advanced functionality available in V2 to be enabled providing more capabilities than the stock Dagoma firmware, though this is limited by the maximum firmware size supported by the motherboard.
 The additional functionality currently enabled includes:

 * Support for all Marlin languages

-There is still a lot of newer functionality available in Marlin v2 that has not been enabled due to lack of testing with the DE200, and the community would welcome users testing these options and submitting PRs (with before and after test evidence).
+There is still a lot of newer functionality available in Marlin v2 that has not been enabled due to lack of testing with the DE200, and the author would welcome users testing these options and submitting PRs (with before and after test evidence).

 In particular the following features are